lbastigk/Nebulite/doc/Commands.md

 #### `task`

 ```
-Loads tasks from a file into the taskQueue.
+Loads tasks from a file into the taskQueue, but does not execute them immediately.

 Usage: task <filename>